-Welcome to the battle of the supplements — glutamine vs. creatine.
+Welcome to the ultimate showdown in the supplement world — glutamine vs. creatine.

 Quick Summary